This entry is also available in: Russian

-FN M12a SM had a high-performance opposed-piston flathead engine (22 h.p., 992 cc displacement) and a four-speed gearbox with reverse gear.
-The engine was watertight cowled for the motorcycle to successfully pass water barriers.
+FN M12a SM had a high-performance sidevalve flat engine (22 hp, 992 cc displacement) and a four-speed gearbox with reverse gear.
+The engine of the motorcycle was watertight cowled in order to successfully pass water barriers.
 An exhaust system had a single silencer for both cylinders.

 Motorcycle was easy maintainable.
 You could hose down watertight parts.
 A petrol tank cap and an oil gage were readily available.
-All three wheels could be interchanged and hubs were mounted in such a way that brakes and bearings are still in place when a wheel is removed.
+All three wheels could be interchanged and hubs were mounted in such a way that brakes and bearings were still in place when a wheel was removed.

-FN M12a SM from «Motorworld by V.Sheynov» collection
+FN M12a SM from the «Motorworld by V.Sheynov» collection

 FN M12a SM motorcycles were supplied not only to Belgian armed forces but also to Iran, Greece and several countries in South America.
 FN had managed to design a perfect military motorcycle.
 Later, using M12a SM know-hows, the company designed a tricycle FN 12 T3, also known as FN Tricar.

-When an FN 12a SM was mainly intended for motorization of infantry forces, an FN Tricar was designed to satisfy another military needs – delivery of freight of all kinds from 6 to 700 kgs.
+If the FN 12a SM was mainly intended for motorization of infantry forces, the FN Tricar was designed to satisfy another military needs – delivery of freight of all kinds from 6 to 700 kgs.
 Before tricycles, delivery tasks were completed by trucks, but such a solution was expensive and inefficient.
-Tricycles were relatively inexpensive and, according to the military classification, were motorcycles.
+Tricycles were relatively inexpensive and, according to the military classification, were considered as motorcycles.
 Therefore, the total number of cargo handling vehicles was higher when using three wheelers.

 FN 12 T3 was a mechanical soldier carrying out heavy-duty army tasks.
 It was a versatile machine with all features a military vehicle needs: conveyance of the General Staff officers and troops; transportation of ammo, communications station equipment, telephone installations, fuels, provisions; a mobile workshop; a base for machine guns and many other applications.

 Max speed of FN Tricar at the level stretch of road was 75 km/h, which was pretty good for a 425 kg machine.
-And performance figures of Tricar under load are surprisingly good!
+The Tricar showed a surprisingly good performance under load.
 During the load test (550 kgs), FN Tricar steadily made the grade at 40% without a speed-reduction unit.
 And with a reduction unit activated, the slope percentage the machine could climb was limited only by the adhesion of wheels!
-Such off-road capabilities made a tricycle a machine, which couldn’t be beaten by any machine of its kind.
+Thanks to such off-road capabilities this tricycle had no competition.

 Manufacturing of FN Tricar started in 1939 and ended in May, 1940 after Belgium was occupied by Germans.
-The total number of tricycles produced is 331.
+The total number of tricycles produced was 331.

 |Manufacturer||Fabrique Nationale d’Armes de Guerre Herstal (Fabrique Nationale SA, Herstal)|